 There is a genuine offer for the apartment on website A. A scammer could copy the photos of the apartment from website A and use them to offer the apartment himself or herself on website B. If someone replies to the fake offer, for example, to request more photos or a copy of an ID, the scammer could pose as a potential renter on website A and thus redirect the request to the truthful landowner.
 This is literally what a man in the middle attack is.

 Having a phone call with the landowner or receiving a copy of the passport does not prove that you are actually communicating with the person holding the passport.

-One way to get a bit of assurance that the person you are communicating with is actually living where he or she claims is sending an old-fashioned, paper-based letter.
+One way to get a bit of assurance that the person you are communicating with is actually living where he or she claims, is sending an old-fashioned, paper letter via mail.

 Even with hindsight, I don’t know if I was too paranoid or too gullible in that situation.
 Everything turned out to be fine.
 Obviously?
 Luckily?
 I don’t know.
 However, this made me think that email signatures and personal certificates should be much more commonplace than they are today.
 I think digital signatures for private persons, like PGP or PKI certificates, could be a solution in situations like this.